HKalithkar/event_booker/README.md

 ![notSigned](https://github.com/HKalithkar/event_booker/blob/main/public/myAccount.png)

-6) Events page with three fiters
+6) Events page with three fiters.
-   (i) All Events
+   (i) All Events.
-   (ii) Upcoming (includes on upcoming events and not those which were completed previously, filters based on current date) (iii) Registered (includes those events which the Signed In user registered) : This part is incomplete
+   (ii) Upcoming (includes on upcoming events and not those which were completed previously, filters based on current date).
+   (iii) Registered (includes those events which the Signed In user registered) : This part is incomplete.

 ![notSigned](https://github.com/HKalithkar/event_booker/blob/main/public/events.png)